-The Victoria Grants Commission consists of a Chairman and two members appointed by the Governor in Council.
+The Victorian Local Government Grants Commission consists of a Chairman and two members appointed by the Governor in Council.

-At a Glance (PDF, 179.1 KB) provides an overview of the 2018-19 allocation of the financial assistance grants to Victoria’s 79 councils.
+VLGGC Fact Sheet PDF, 100.51 KB provides an overview of the Commission and the financial assistance grants to Victoria’s 79 councils.

-VGC’s primary function is to allocate grants provided by the Commonwealth Government to councils in Victoria according to the Local Government (Financial Assistance) Act 1995 (PDF, 50.6 KB) and a set of national distribution principles.
+The Commission's primary function is to recommend grants provided by the Commonwealth Government to councils in Victoria according to the Local Government (Financial Assistance) Act 1995 and a set of national distribution principles.

-The operations of the Commission are governed by the Victoria Grants Commission Act 1976
+The operations of the Commission are governed by the Victorian Local Government Grants Commission Act 1976

-The Act establishes the Commission for the purpose of determining the allocation of financial assistance to councils, provides for the appointment and remuneration of Commission members and specifies the general operations of the Commission, including meetings of the Commission and the annual reporting requirements.
+The Act establishes the Commission for the purpose of making recommendations of financial assistance to councils, provides for the appointment and remuneration of Commission members and specifies the general operations of the Commission, including meetings of the Commission and the annual reporting requirements.

-All of the Commission's costs are met by the Victorian Government through the Department of Environment, Land, Water and Planning.
+All of the Commission's costs are met by the Victorian Government through the Department of Government Services (join department from January 2023).

 National Distribution Principles